wvangeit/Auctioneer/enchantrix/README-FIRST-ALPHA-BETA.txt

 (Normal, 11 Dec 2006)
 . /enchantrix percentless <value> may not work correctly.

-(Normal, 11 Dec 2006)
+(Normal, 12 Dec 2006)
 .
-Barker's channel drop down doesn't work, nor is there any command line options to control it (absence of new code, not really a bug, but listed here nonetheless).
+Text bleed on Enchantrix_BarkerOptions_ChanFilterDropDown

+No doubt there are more known and recorded elsewhere, others known and not recorded, thos not known, heisenbugs and others.

-If you're going to report a bug to us on our alpha/beta builds, please ensure you're using the latest development version from http://auctioneeraddon.com/dl
+If you're going to report a bug to us on our alpha/beta builds, please ensure you're using the latest development version from http://auctioneeraddon.com/dl Occasional IRC support on irc://irc.freenode.net/norganna